Kingdom of Prussia

+With the German Revolution of 1918–1919, the Kingdom of Prussia was transformed into the Free State of Prussia.
+Prussia as a whole was abolished in 1947.

 History

 Background and establishment

-Frederick, Margrave of Ansbach, sided with Sigismund of Hungary in his 1410–11 dispute with Jobst of Moravia for the titles King of Germany and Holy Roman Emperor-elect.
-At the 1415 Council of Constance Sigismund rewarded Frederick with the Margraviate of Brandenburg and in 1417 he was made a prince-elector of the Holy Roman Empire.

-After the Polish wars, the newly established Baltic towns of the German states, including Prussia, suffered many economic setbacks.
-Many of the Prussian towns could not even afford to attend political meetings outside of Prussia.
-The towns were poverty-stricken, with even the largest town, Danzig, forced to borrow money from elsewhere to pay for trade.
-Poverty in these towns was partly caused by Prussia's neighbours, who had established and developed such a monopoly on trading that these new towns simply could not compete.
-These issues led to feuds, wars, trade competition and invasions.
-However, the fall of these towns gave rise to the nobility, separated the east and the west, and allowed the urban middle class of Brandenburg to prosper.

-It was clear in 1440 how different Brandenburg was from the other German territories, as it faced two dangers that the other German territories did not: partition from within and the threat of invasion by its neighbours.
-It prevented partition by enacting the Dispositio Achillea, which instilled the principle of primogeniture to both the Brandenburg and Franconian territories.
-The second issue was resolved through expansion.
-Brandenburg was surrounded on every side by neighbours whose boundaries were merely political.
-Any neighbour could attack and consume Brandenburg at any moment.
-The only way to defend herself was to absorb her neighbours before they absorbed her.
-Through negotiations and marriages Brandenburg slowly but surely expanded her borders, absorbing neighbours and eliminating the threat of attack.

 The Hohenzollerns were made rulers of the Margraviate of Brandenburg in 1518.
-In 1529 the Hohenzollerns secured the reversion of the Duchy of Pomerania after a series of conflicts, and acquired its eastern part following the Peace of Westphalia.
+In 1529, the Hohenzollerns secured the reversion of the Duchy of Pomerania after a series of conflicts, and acquired its eastern part following the Peace of Westphalia.

-In 1618 the electors of Brandenburg also inherited the Duchy of Prussia, since 1511 ruled by a younger branch of the House of Hohenzollern.
+In 1618, the electors of Brandenburg also inherited the Duchy of Prussia, since 1511 ruled by a younger branch of the House of Hohenzollern.
 In 1525, Albrecht of Brandenburg, the last grand master of the Teutonic Order, secularized his territory and converted it into a duchy.
 It was ruled in a personal union with Brandenburg, known as "Brandenburg-Prussia".
 A full union was not possible, since Brandenburg was still legally part of the Holy Roman Empire and the Duchy of Prussia was a fief of Poland.
 The Teutonic Order had paid homage to Poland since 1466, and the Hohenzollerns continued to pay homage after secularizing Ducal Prussia.